State Director, Environment Georgia

 The U.S. waste problem has enormous implications beyond its own mass.
 Trash incineration emits heavy metals, brain function-impairing mercury and cancer-causing dioxin, one of the most toxic chemicals on the planet.
 Every year, around 16.5 million tons of plastic washes into the world’s oceans.
 Plastic debris is one of the biggest threats to ocean biodiversity, entangling, poisoning and blocking the digestive tracts of marine animals.

 “Trash in America’s waterways is killing sea turtles, whales, birds and more.
 So much of this stuff is used once and then tossed.
-We can do better than this, but we have to consciously, collectively make that choice,” said Laura Deehan, Environment California state director.
+We can do better than this, but we have to consciously, collectively make that choice,” said Gayer.
 “We have the tools, and we have the know-how, but to get there, we must choose to prioritize wildlife over waste.”

 America’s waste problem also has a significant impact on climate change.
 When resource extraction, production, disposal and transportation are all taken into account, the stuff that becomes waste in America contributes 42% of total U.S. greenhouse gas emissions.

-“Pandemic or no pandemic, we have to fight our trash problem,” said Engstrom.
+“Pandemic or no pandemic, we have to fight our trash problem,” said Gayer.
 “This report provides the steps to achieving zero waste, all we have to do is act on them.”